FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 Now, in this section, we will show you how to send the collected data to an MQTT broker:

 1. Drag the **mqtt out** node onto the canvas.
 2. Double-click on it and configure it with your MQTT broker details.
-For this guide, I am using the [free HiveMQ public broker](https://www.hivemq.com/mqtt/public-mqtt-broker/), which is specially designed for testing and learning purposes.

 ![Configuring the mqtt out node with broker information](./images/mqtt-out-node-config.png){data-zoomable}
 _Configuring the mqtt out node with broker information_